tystr/tystr.github.io/index.md

 *<a href="https://www.tibrio.com" target="_blank">Tibrio</a> connects advertisers with targeted, first-party audiences that are ripe for monetization.
 Through its proprietary technology and various web properties, Tibrio acquires over 100k new users every day, sells 1+ million leads each day, and sends 2+ billion emails per year.*

-I was brought into Tibrio to build and grow the engineering operations for the company.
+I was recruited into Tibrio to build and grow the engineering operations for the company.
 I hired a team of 6 and managed development following an agile development process.
 I work alongside the CPO to scope and prioritize our product and technology roadmap.

 Key Accomplishments:
+* Established a culture of product-focused engineering
+* Instituted code review and QA processes and implemented a CI/CD pipeline
+* Reduced AWS monthly costs by 52%
 * Launched a re-imagined concept for one of our sites and reached $50k monthly revenue in a matter of months
-* Minimized email delivery costs by building a proprietary email marketing solution responsible for ~5M emails per day and .
+* Minimized email delivery costs by building a proprietary email marketing solution responsible for ~5M emails per day.
-* Implemented an agile development process to facilitate frequent releases and feedback from stakeholders
-* Maintain our flagship property, GetItFree.us, which receives over 6M uniques each month.
-* Operate infrastructure in AWS and physical servers in multiple datacenters.
 * Collaborate with the rest of the executive team to determine project scope and identify meaningful KPIs and ensure those KPIs are met.

 {% include title_row.html title="Director of Engineering" company="Zeeto.io" start="Jul 2015" end="Oct 2016" location="San Diego, CA" %}